SimonWang9610/api/README.md

 ## Create a request

-> Users must use try-catch to catch `RequestException` in case that no expected `ApiResponse` is returned (e.g., the request is aborted/timed out/, or the response is not as users expected)
+> Users must use try-catch to catch `ApiError` in case that no expected `ApiResponse` is returned (e.g., the request is aborted/timed out/, or the response is not as users expected)

 1. Need to specify the `content-type` field in the headers.
 If not, it will fallback to different media types: